IlhaanHasssan/tech264-cloud-linux/scripting/README.md

     - Scripting: Tends to have a gentler learning curve, making it accessible for beginners.
 Many scripting languages are designed to be user-friendly and intuitive.
     - Programming: Can have a steeper learning curve due to the need to understand more complex concepts, algorithms, and data structures.

-## Running Python Scripts in the CLI:
+## Running Python Scripts in the CLI:🐍

 #### What is sys.argv?